-The Robert W. Kastenmeier of Wisconsin was disturbed The article that he penned a letter to President Kennedy urging are a manage the use of chemical weapons, especially herbicides, in we want is started his letter by recounting how, at the height of With War I. President Franklin Roosevelt had declared that the United was mile to circumstances use chemical weapons unless they were 📆 🚾 🛪 at memy.
-Then he quoted a similar statement by President Beanest Assembler correctly maintained that the crop spraying which make the encessed a change in American policy in Vietnam which makes minimal such operations.
-In his view this was far different me we make world War II when, in the face of fanatical resistand the state of Japanese troops, Adm.
-William Leahy told President The using themicals to destroy the Japanese rice crop want where every Christian ethic I have ever heard of and all Kastenmeier said that because of the confusing nature I The I South Victiam, we could not be sure that we were destroying my man member for the Viet Cong.
-Viet Cong terror and U.S.-South manus error tactics, he said, created a horrible dilemma for Temanese sirizen concerned only with saving his own life and many is being.
-He questioned whether the survival of the Diem regime America's moral principles.
-In closing, with President Kennedy to join other Presidents in declaring that the United States would never be the first to use chemical or biological weapons and to order a halt to the present "starvation tactics" in South Vietnam.
+Congressman Robert W. Kastenmeier of Wisconsin was disturbed enough by this article that he penned a letter to President Kennedy urging him to renounce the use of chemical weapons, especially herbicides, in South Vietnam.
+He started his letter by recounting how, at the height of World War II, President Franklin Roosevelt had declared that the United States would under no circumstances use chemical weapons unless they were first used by an enemy.
+Then he quoted a similar statement by President Eisenhower.
+Kastenmeier correctly maintained that the crop spraying which had taken place represented a change in American policy in Vietnam which had previously prohibited such operations.
+In his view this was far different from our policy during World War II when, in the face of fanatical resistance from entrenched Japanese troops, Adm.
+William Leahy told President Roosevelt that using chemicals to destroy the Japanese rice crop "... would violate every Christian ethic I have ever heard of and all known laws of war."
+Kastenmeier said that because of the confusing nature of the war in South Vietnam, we could not be sure that we were destroying only food destined for the Viet Cong.
+Viet Cong terror and U.S.-South Vietnamese counter-terror tactics, he said, created a horrible dilemma for the common Vietnamese citizen concerned only with saving his own life and that of his family.
+He questioned whether the survival of the Diem regime was worth compromising America's moral principles.
+In closing, Kastenmeier pleaded with President Kennedy to join other Presidents in declaring that the United States would never be the first to use chemical or biological weapons and to order a halt to the present "starvation tactics" in South Vietnam.46

-Tomas we make correct.
-When he wrote his articles, no U.S. planes or heliment in puzy size or other crops.
-Also, the spray was not at that time thought the ment in the limited sense of being deadly to plants.
+^{}Dudman was not entirely correct.
+When he wrote his articles, no U.S. planes or helicopters had been used to spray rice or other crops.
+Also, the spray was not at that time thought to be "poison" except in the limited sense of being deadly to plants.